 Resilience

-Called Pathway to Resilience – A Guide to Developing a Community Action Plan, the guide offers the overarching goal of supporting and advancing resilience in future construction of buildings and critical infrastructure.
-The two main approaches to disaster mitigation include voluntary, community-based construction and communication enhancement strategies, and adoption of stricter standards for construction of buildings and infrastructure with the objective of reducing losses.
+Called Pathway to Resilience – A Guide to Developing a Community Action Plan, the guide offers the overarching goal of supporting and advancing resilience in the future construction of buildings and critical infrastructure.
+The two main approaches to disaster mitigation include voluntary, community-based construction and communication enhancement strategies, and adoption of stricter standards for the construction of buildings and infrastructure with the objective of reducing losses.

 CLICK HERE to download the Pathways to Resilience guidance document.